Skip to content

 locali

-What's happening in your community — all in one place.
+What's happening in your community — in one shared place.

 Early Alpha

 locali is currently in an early alpha phase.
 Features and APIs may change without notice.
-Not yet suitable for production use.
+The platform is currently meant for tests, pilot projects, and feedback — not for mandatory production communication.

 Local communication is fragmented.